6 Underrated but Effective Conversion Optimization Techniques

 While they might look nice, they push important content below the fold and take up space without doing anything to promote your product.

-In this case, phone’s specs, reviews and the buy button are visible without scrolling the page:
+In this case, the phone’s specs, reviews, and the buy button are visible without scrolling the page:

-Make sure the above the fold area of every page of your website is not filled with clutter and contains strong value proposition that explains exactly what the page can offer.
+Make sure the above-the-fold area of every page of your website is not filled with clutter and contains a unique value proposition that explains exactly what the page can offer.

 I’m sure you must have seen one of these before: